jingyish/retrieving-tweets/README.md

 MVP:
 To use this code, users can get a certain number with they want to take as quickly as they can.
 And with their certain goal name.
 This can help them to catch data convenience.
+For example, user want to catch data about Michigan state university's baseball, they can search id with "Michigan State Basketball", and enter the number which they want to have.
+Then they can get news which they want to know.